rokuhaato/hello-world/README.md

 # hello-world
-This is a tutorial on how to use github
+This is a tutorial on how to use github and i'm just following it.